 The grower would also have another $4,000 in

 consulting fees to obtain soil sensor data.
 Total

-cost $14,000 (plus whatever the cost a brix
+cost $14,000 (plus whatever the cost a Brix

 monitor ends up at).

-The grower will have equipment upgrades the
+The grower will have equipment upgrades that

 allow for variable rate control as well as the